 Morrow is served by Clayton County Public Schools, including Morrow Elementary, which has been hailed as a School of Excellence and a Title 1 Distinguished School.
 It’s also home to the Georgia Archives and the adjacent Southeastern Regional Branch of the National Archives.

-Attractions of note include Spivey Hall, a world-class, 400-seat acoustic concert venue; the 146-acre Reynolds Nature Preserve, filled with forests, wetlands, hills and hiking trails; the Morrow Pedestrian Path System, which connects residents to different neighborhoods and parks; and the Morrow Center, an event facility that hosts business meetings, social functions and weddings.
+Noteworthy attractions in the area include the 146-acre Reynolds Nature Preserve, filled with forests, wetlands, hills and hiking trails; the Morrow Pedestrian Path System, which connects residents to a variety of different neighborhoods and parks; and the Morrow Center, an event facility that hosts business meetings, social functions and weddings.

 Twelve miles off Interstate 85 sits one of Georgia’s newest cities, dating back to 1959.
 Peachtree City was built across more than 12,000 acres with three lakes on the southern side of Fayette County.
-Today, 34,600 residents live in five planned villages, each with its own shopping districts, restaurants, parks and amenities, and enjoy an average home price of $277,800.
+Today, more than 34,000 residents residents live in five planned villages, each with its own shopping districts, restaurants, parks and amenities, and enjoy an average home price of $288,324.
 Students attend Fayette County Public Schools and independent schools including St. Paul Lutheran School.

 Newnan’s leading employers include Piedmont Newnan Hospital, Yamaha Motor Manufacturing Corporation and the Yokogawa Corporation.
 The historic downtown area is a thriving district filled with quaint restaurants and shops.
 Other draws include the Forum at Ashley Park shopping center and beautiful Oak Grove Plantation.